ktmeaton/obsidian-public/phd/concepts/Geographic Origins.md

 ## Literature

-- #Genome -based models of #Yersina-pestis have not been grounded with #Geospatial #Statistics.
+- #Genome -based models of #Yersinia-pestis have not been grounded with #Geospatial #Statistics.
 An example from [[guellil2020GenomicHistoricalSynthesis]]:

 	|                    Fig 2                     |
 	|:--------------------------------------------:|